-Noyes continued to paint throughout his business ventures.
+Noyes continued to paint throughout

+his business ventures.
 In the early '70s Fred's artistic style changed dramatically.
 His new abstract works were vivacious, rhythmic and colorful, conveying the joy of life, evocative of the work of Spanish artist Joan Miro.

 Being of true entrepreneurial spirit, Fred and Ethel went on to develop The Ram's Head Inn nearby.
-The restaurant was one of the area's finest.
-In 1975, Fred and Ethel Noyes retired from their restaurant enterprise.
-Fred's love of nature continued to fill his paintings with images of sun, wind and birds.
-Filled with lush color and whimsical forms, these paintings are at once uniquely Noyes and uniquely southern New Jersey.
+Today, the restaurant is one of the area's finest and one of the most famous in the state.
+In 1975, the Noyeses retired from their restaurant enterprise.
+His love of nature continued to fill his paintings with images of sun, wind and birds.
+Filled with lush color and whimsical forms, these paintings are at once uniquely Fred and uniquely southern New Jersey.